 Easy to Use

-FASTBuild has a uses a bespoke configuration language, designed to simplify the configuration of code compilation.
+FASTBuild uses a bespoke configuration language, designed to simplify the configuration of code compilation.
 Configuration files are orders of magnitude smaller than Visual Studio project files or makefiles and are human readable.

 When FASTBuild fails to parse a configuration file, a human-readable error is emitted pinpointing the exact location of the error (in Visual Studio compatible) file(line:row) format.

 FASTBuild output, whether it be build progress or config parsing errors, is output in Visual Studio compatible format.
 If you want to route FASTBuild output through Visual Studio, you will have the same error integration as if you were compiling using Visual Studio itself.